BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Benchmark Design

 \section{Benchmark Design}

-BioAgent Bench comprises curated bioinformatics tasks that span common modalities and workflows: bulk and single-cell RNA-seq, comparative genomics, variant calling, metagenomics, viral metagenomics, transcript quantification, and experimental evolution.
-Each task is framed as an end-to-end pipeline that requires tool orchestration, file handling, and structured reporting, rather than a single-step QA.
-To enable automated evaluation of the results, we specify concrete output formats, typically CSV.
+BioAgent Bench (\autoref{fig:pipeline}) comprises manually curated bioinformatics tasks that span modalities and workflows common in the field: bulk and single-cell RNA-sequencing, comparative genomics, variant calling, metagenomics, viral metagenomics, transcript quantification, and experimental evolution.
+We frame each task as an end-to-end pipeline that requires tool orchestration, file handling, and structured reporting.
+This framing therefore contrasts existing frameworks that rely on single-step question answering as an evaluation unit and facilitates understanding of an agent's behavior and its failure modes.
+To enable automated evaluation of the results, we specify concrete ground truth outputs, typically in CSV format.

-A common theme in both the paper and BioAgentBench is verifiability: in biology, it can be hard to tell whether an output reflects a true signal, because conclusions often depend on choices across the analysis pipeline.
-Bioinformatics typically follows a canonical workflow from sample preparation and measurement through preprocessing to downstream analysis and statistical inference, which BioAgentBench mirrors.
-In domains with small effect sizes and high sensitivity to modeling decisions, reasonable choices about design, normalization, batch correction, and statistical assumptions can yield different conclusions from the same data, making single-experiment outputs underdetermined.
+A common theme in both the paper and BioAgent Bench is verifiability.
+In biology, conclusions often depend on choices across the analysis pipeline, which decreases the veracity of the conclusions drawn from the outputs.
+The field typically follows a canonical workflow from sample preparation and measurement, through preprocessing, to downstream analysis and statistical inference, which BioAgent Bench mirrors.
+In domains with small effect sizes and high sensitivity to modeling decisions, reasonable choices about design, normalization, batch correction, and statistical assumptions can yield different and even conflicting conclusions from the same data, making single-experiment outputs underdetermined.
 Examples include short-timescale evolution or selection experiments, subtle differential expression studies, cross-batch single-cell RNA-seq comparisons, and microbiome association analyses.

-Taking these ideas into account, the intended purpose of the dataset selection process and curation is to make the BioAgent Bench closer to software engineer benchmarks rather than biology data analysis benchmarks.
-This is intended to allow for future use cases in reinforcement learning, distillation, and similar.
-With that in mind, the main idea was to collect tasks that are most widely used in bioinformatics and lend themselves easily to being described in code and tool-calling pipelines.
+Taking these ideas into account, the intended purpose of the dataset selection process and curation is to make BioAgent Bench closer to software engineering benchmarks rather than biology data analysis benchmarks.
+We make this design decision primarily to enable use cases revolving around model post-training such as reinforcement learning, distillation, or tweaks to harnesses.
+Thus, during the curation phase, we targeted tasks that are most widely used in bioinformatics, and lend themselves easily to being described in code and tool-calling pipelines.